m2zhong/Ride/README.md

 # Ride
-Ride is a ride share application to help college students communiting between campus and home.
+Ride is a rideshare application to help college students communiting between campus and home.
 This applicaiton is developed using HTML, Bootstrap CSS, JQuery for front-end, and Node.js, Mongo Database for backend.
 The prototype version is hosted using Heroku App Service

 # Getting Started
 To use Ride, simply go to http://rideordrive.herokuapp.com/